allenbijo/LZW-Text-File-Compression/README.md

 Once done, a new file is created in the path you mentioned which must be the same as the input file.

 **Note**: The default extension for the decompressed file is *.txt*.
 You can suitably rename it to your desired format.
+For maximum compression and minimal execution time, use the encoding='utf-8' option and provide the max_utf_char argument equal to the maximum of the utf-8(int) values of all characters in the file.
+This gives both maximum compression in minimum time as the initial dictionary is small in size.
+In case you do not know the characters that will be present in the file, assume a range and choose the max_utf_char value in its ballpark.
+If a character which has its utf-8 value greater than the one you mentioned, an error shall be raised during execution.
+Note that the LZW algorithm iterates over your file just(and exactly) once while compression.
+Also, remember to use the same set of arguments for the decompression object for faithful results.

 # Author